Exchange-Traded Funds or ETFs are excellent assets for diversity in the portfolio of any Canadian investor.

 XEF is not a hedged ETF, so it contains all stocks and no currencies to offset fluctuations in currency value.
 If you are looking for a hedged version of the iShares XEF ETF, check out the iShares XFH ETF.
 This has the same stocks offered but also includes currencies like the JPY/CAD and the GPB/CAD.

-Yes, XEF pays a semi-annual distribution to its investors.
-XEF has an annualized distribution yield of 2.52% as of April 8th, 2022.
+Yes, XEF.TO pays a semi-annual distribution to its investors.
+XEF.TO has an annualized distribution yield of 3.72% as of August 2023.
 This is a fairly standard distribution yield for iShares ETFs.
 International stocks do not always have the same focus on dividends as North American companies.
-Still, XEF provides a solid return, albeit on a semi-annual basis which means twice per year.
+Still, XEF.TO provides a solid return, albeit on a semi-annual basis, which means twice per year.

 The review twice mentions “emerging markets” but neither XEF nor VIU are emerging market ETFs.